Development of advanced photon calibrator for Kamioka gravitational wave detector (KAGRA): Measurement

-where $i$ is path 1 and path2, $h (f)$ is the target sensitivity of KAGRA in Observation phase 3 (O3), $10$ is safety margin, and $L =$ 3000~m is the arm length of the interferometer.
-The open-loop transfer function is shown in Fig.~\ref{fig3}.
-Figure~\ref{fig7} shows the measured RPN of path-1 and path-2.
-The measured noise in out of loop met our requirements.
-The main noise under 100~Hz corresponds to the relative power noise of laser monitored by LPD.
-The noise floor above the 100~Hz is limited by the noise of a 16-bit DAC (General Standards Corporation, part number PCIe-16AO16-16-FO-DF).
-The noise floor at low frequency is limited by the noise of electrical circuit for offset control of AOM.
+$h(f)$ is the target sensitivity of KAGRA during Observation phase 3 (O3), $L = 3000$ m is the arm length of the interferometer, $M_c$ is the safety margin of 10, and $P_i$ is the power in each path.
+The open-loop transfer function is depicted in Fig.~\ref{fig3}.

+Figure~\ref{fig7} illustrates the measured RPN for path 1 and path 2.
+The measured noise in the out-of-loop configuration satisfied our requirements.
+The dominant noise below 100 Hz corresponds to the relative power noise of the laser, which was monitored by LPD.
+Above 100 Hz, the noise floor was determined by the noise of a 16-bit DAC (part number PCIe-16AO16-16-FO-DF) and the electrical circuit for the offset control of the AOM.
+The noise floor at low frequencies was limited by the noise of the offset control circuitry.